apache/asterixdb/asterix-doc/src/site/markdown/install.md

 If SSH is not enabled on your system, please follow the instruction below to enable/install it or else skip to the section [Configuring Password-less SSH](#Configuring_Password-less_SSH).

 #### Enabling SSH on Mac ####
 The Apple Mac OS X operating system has SSH installed by default but the SSH daemon is not enabled.
-This means you can’t login remotely or do remote copies until you enable it.
-To enable it, go to ‘System Preferences’.
-Under ‘Internet & Networking’ there is a ‘Sharing’ icon.
+This means you can���t login remotely or do remote copies until you enable it.
+To enable it, go to ���System Preferences���.
+Under ���Internet & Networking��� there is a ���Sharing��� icon.
 Run that.
-In the list that appears, check the ‘Remote Login’ option.
+In the list that appears, check the ���Remote Login��� option.
 Also check the "All users" radio button for "Allow access for".
 This starts the SSH daemon immediately and you can remotely login using your username.
-The ‘Sharing’ window shows at the bottom the name and IP address to use.
-You can also find this out using ‘whoami’ and ‘ifconfig’ from the Terminal application.
+The ���Sharing��� window shows at the bottom the name and IP address to use.
+You can also find this out using ���whoami��� and ���ifconfig��� from the Terminal application.

 #### Enabling SSH on Linux ####